 How To Get To Ostuni?

 The biggest city close by is Bari.
 Ostuni is located in a very convenient place.
 Around it has many small towns, which are also worth visiting.
 Locorotondo, Alberobello, Monopoli, and Polignano a Mare are just a couple of small towns in Italy of many.

 6. Monteriggioni, Tuscany

 Looking from afar, it looks like another castle at the top of the hill.
 If we are going back to history lessons, then… It was a fortress with defending ability (kinda logical).
 Nowadays, Monteriggioni is an Italian medieval village with buildings around supporting circular walls.
 Don´t worry, you are not disturbed by traffic noise, because it’s on the top of the hill, and its walls work as a silencer.
 Around the Italian village, there are beautiful Tuscany fields with grapes, olives, and cypresses.
 So if you close your eyes, you feel like you have gone back to the medieval age, and you can truly take time off and enjoy the moment.

 How To Get To Monteriggioni?

 Monteriggioni medieval village is close to the bigger city of Siena.
 Another historical medieval town worth visiting.
 There are many places to visit around that charming village.
 Many small towns in Italy and breathtaking Tuscany fields.

 7. Matera, Basilicata

 Before I went there, I had high expectations, and lucky I wasn’t disappointed.
 When looking for “something different” from ordinary towns in Italy, Matera is the place to see.
 To be true, it should be on your bucket list.
 There aren’t many cities in the world as unique as Matera.
 There is one part of the city you are amazed by, called Sassi di Matera.
-The old part of the town where it is known that there were first inhabitants in Italy many-many years ago.
-You can see their old buildings carved into cliffs and caves.
-It doesn’t come as a surprise when it is also listed as UNESCO World Heritage.
+The old part of the town is where it is known that there were first inhabitants in Italy many years ago.
+You can see their old buildings carved into cliffs, many cave hotels, and many more interesting sites.
+It is also listed as a UNESCO World Heritage.

 How To Get To Matera?